zenml-io/zenml/examples/code_repository/README.md

 # Using a code repository

+Source code versioning is an essential part of software development that allows multiple developers to work on the same code base and provides traceability of all the changes made to code files.
-Code repositories enable ZenML to keep track of the code version that you use for your pipeline runs.
-Additionally, running a pipeline which is tracked in a registered code repository can speed up the Docker image building for containerized stack components.
+Using a code repository in ZenML enables unlocks the tracking of the code version that you use for your pipeline runs.
+Additionally, running a pipeline which is tracked in a registered code repository eliminates the need of rebuilding Docker images for containerized stack components each time you change one of your source code files.

 ## 📄 Prerequisites